-The BON case advisor works with DLSC legal staff to determine the most appropriate discipline based on the violation(s).
-Considerations in determining discipline include the historical practices of the BON, prior violations by the licensee, the severity of the conduct (including the risk of potential harm), and the quality of evidence.
-Discipline is not punitive: actions taken against a nurse should be limited to the purposes of public protection, rehabilitation and to deter the licensee and others from engaging in similar conduct.
+The MEB case advisor works with DLSC legal staff to determine the most appropriate discipline based on the violation(s).
+Considerations in determining discipline include the historical practices of the MEB, prior violations by the licensee, the severity of the conduct (including the risk of potential harm), and the quality of evidence.
+Discipline is not punitive: actions taken against a license or licensee should be limited to the purposes of public protection, rehabilitation of the licensee, deterrence of the licensee and others from engaging in similar conduct.

-The following table represents the types of disciplinary actions in 2015.
-Please note: The total number of disciplines/outcomes will be higher than the number of Final Decisions and Orders; a Final Decision and Order may involve multiple discipline/outcomes.
+The following table represents the types of disciplinary actions and other orders issued in 2015.
+Please note: The total number of disciplines/outcomes will be higher than the number of cases closed formally as an order may involve multiple discipline/outcomes.